Precautions to help prevent the spread of Coronavirus at our concerts

 - Staying at home if you feel unwell or have any symptoms of Covid, if you have been in close contact within the last 14 days with anyone who has Covid or if you have been asked to self-isolate or quarantine.

 - Taking a lateral flow test on the day of the concert and only attend if the test is negative.
 (It is still possible to catch Covid and transmit it even if you’ve been double or triple vaccinated.
-Tests can be obtained free of charge from pharmacies and online at http://www.gov.uk/order-coronavirus-rapid-lateral-flow-tests)
+Tests can be obtained free of charge from pharmacies and online at http://www.gov.uk/order-coronavirus-rapid-lateral-flow-tests).
+PLEASE do help everyone to keep safe by doing the test during the day before you attend a concert.

 - Bringing a bottle of water with you if you want a drink.